American Express Bank Review | Savings & CDs

 To deposit funds to your American Express Personal Savings Account, you’ll have to transfer funds from your external bank (for example, from your Chase checking account) into your personal savings account.
 It appears that an external bank transfer is the only way to deposit money into your American Express Personal Savings account.

-If you’re already a fan of Amex—let’s say you’re a happy American Express credit card customer—and you’re also in the market for a HYSA that offers a competitive APY, American Express Personal Savings might just be the right choice for you.
-Your money will grow at a rate of 1.60% APY.
+If you’re already a fan of Amex —let’s say you’re a happy American Express credit card customer— and you’re also in the market for a HYSA that offers a competitive APY, American Express Personal Savings might just be the right choice for you.
+Your money will grow at a much higher rate than a traditional savings account.
 You’ll also be investing with a company you’re familiar with and can trust.

 On the other hand, if you’re the type of investor that wants to be able to make transactions within a mobile app, or if you might need to deposit cash or checks into your HYSA, you might want to look for another provider.